 There's one main road in the French West Indies town of Terre-de-Haut on Terre-de-Haut Island in Guadeloupe.
 It parallels the shoreline and is lined with pretty cottages, restaurants, bakeries, art galleries and clothing stores.

 The area is quiet.
 There are no vendors hawking wares, no offers to braid hair, no Saint-Tropez-style boutiques and no tour guides at the dock.
 In fact, there is very little organized tourism infrastructure at all.
 A tiny tourism office is located on the main square, but the friendly staffers generally speak only French.

-There's a different vibe in Terre-de-Haut, a kind of pastoral elegance that would appeal to travelers who've already called at the more celebrated islands of the Eastern Caribbean.
+Terre-de-Haut has a kind of pastoral elegance that would appeal to travelers who've already called at the more celebrated islands of the Eastern Caribbean.

 A few dozen houses dot its crescent harbor, including one shaped like the bow of a boat.
 Colorful boats bob in the harbor, evidence of the island's fishing industry.